d12frosted/elpa-mirror/gnu/orderless-readme.txt

 ────────

-  To use `orderless' from Helm, simply configure `orderless' as you would for completion UIs that use Emacs completion stlyes and add this to your Helm configuration:
+  To use `orderless' from Helm, simply configure `orderless' as you would for completion UIs that use Emacs completion styles and add this to your Helm configuration:

   ┌────